Thinkwise/docs/docs/sf/iterations.md

 ## Impact analysis

 The *Impact analysis* tab can be used to get an overview of all underlying requirements and all underlying work for a certain iteration.
-These overviews differ from the *Linked requirements* and *Linked work* details as they also include the requirements and work of all sub-processes.
+These overviews differ from the *Linked requirements* and *Linked work* details as they also include the requirements and work of all sub-iterations.

 The ![](assets/sf/icons8-right.svg)*arrow* can be used to navigate to the selected requirement or the selected work in the iteration tree.